Testing jumbo frame pings from ESXi over the network

 Cause

-There are many types of traffic, most notably vMotion and storage communication, which is more effective when passed with a Maximum Transmission Unit (MTU) setting of 9000, otherwise known as "jumbo" frames.
+There are many types of traffic, most notably vMotion and storage communication, which have higher throughput when passed with a Maximum Transmission Unit (MTU) setting of 9000, otherwise known as "jumbo" frames.
 An MTU setting of 1500 is considered a "standard" frame.

-When network frame size is set to jumbo frames in an ESXi host's vmk or vmnic configuration, those frames won't be passed through any other device that is set to only pass standard frames.
-Therefore frame size setting for all intervening devices must allow jumbo frames to pass in order for the communication to work.
+When network frame size is set to jumbo frames in an ESXi host's vmkernel NIC configuration, those frames might be dropped or fragmented by any other device that is set to only pass standard sized frames.
+Therefore, the frame size setting for all devices along the network path must allow jumbo frames to pass in order for the communication to work.

-Intervening devices could be virtual switch ports, physical switch ports, switches or routers, or the virtual switches, vmks, and vmnics of other ESXi hosts.
+Devices along the network path could be virtual switch ports, physical switch ports, switches (such as blade chassis switches), routers, virtual switches, vmks, or vmnics of other ESXi hosts.

 Resolution

-Please note that you could have some vmks, vmnics and virtual switches configured to use standard frames, such as for management traffic, but also have other vmks, vmnics and virtual switches configured for jumbo frame traffic, such as for storage and vMotion.
+Please note that there could be some vmks, vmnics or virtual switches configured to use standard frames, such as for management traffic, while there are other vmks, vmnics or virtual switches configured for jumbo frame traffic, such as for storage and vMotion.

-First ensure connectivity concern is over VLAN connections, not VXLAN
+First, check that the connectivity concern is over VLAN connections, not VXLAN or GENEVE

-Ensure all ESXi host MTU settings for the desired jumbo frame networks are consistently set to 9000.
+Ensure all ESXi host MTU settings for the desired jumbo frame networks are consistently set to the same MTU size.
+The following examples assume an MTU of 9000.

 You can do this through the vCenter Server user interface per Enabling Jumbo Frames on virtual switches.
 To do this through the command line interface (CLI):